 Photos via Lyndsay Sung of Coco Cake Land

 You will need:

 - A filled, frosted and finished cake of your choice — I love a beautifully finished and simple buttercream cake for this project!

 - A silicone alphabet mold such as this Sillycone one or this Yolli alphabet letter mold

 - An offset metal spatula

-Melt your candy melts according to package instructions or following this tutorial.
+Melt your candy melts according to package instructions.
 I used the double boiler method, but you could also do them in the microwave.
 I added a few tiny drops of vegetable oil to the candy and stirred until smooth.

 Cake decorator’s tip: Ensure your silicone molds are completely dry before using — water and candy melts don’t mix!

 Using your large spoon or spatula, transport the still-warm candy melts to the mold, filling the letters you want to use.
 Watch for air bubbles.
 Use more candy than you think you need, as you can always spread it away.